Hay Feeding Selection and Storage

 Do not purchase hay that has any sign of mold or mildew, or that is high in moisture.
 Moldy hay can contribute to respiratory issues in horses.
 Bales should be tightly bound to keep mold growth at bay.

-Hay should be green, and it should have a sweet aroma.
-It is acceptable for the hay to be yellow on the outside, as this is indicative of harmless sun damage, but if it is yellow throughout, it may be affected by rain damage, which diminishes the nutrient content.
+Hay should be green and have a sweet aroma.
+It is acceptable for the hay to be yellow on the outside, as this is indicative of harmless sun damage.
+If it is yellow throughout, it may be affected by rain damage, which diminishes the nutrient content.

 How To Store Hay For Your Horse